Change or enforce an order

 You can change an existing court order or consent order.
-You can also ask a court to enforce an order if your ex-partner isn’t following it.
+You can also ask a court to enforce an order if your ex-partner is not following it.

 If you ask the court to change or enforce an order, you’ll probably have to go to a court hearing.
 You can usually avoid this if you get help outside of court instead.